McPolemic/stop_migrate_and_listen/README.md

 ## Code of Conduct

-Everyone interacting in the JustKeepMigrating project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/just_keep_migrating/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the StopMigrateAndListen project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/McPolemic/stop_migrate_and_listen/blob/master/CODE_OF_CONDUCT.md).